davidfrisch/UNIFR_API_EPUCK/docs/first_steps.rst

 First Steps
 ============

-Welcome to the UNIFR API EPUCK's documentation.
+Welcome to the UNIFR API e-puck's documentation.

 unifr_epi_epuck is a simple wrapper API that let you control a real or simulated epuck robot.
 Please find below the instructions to get started with the API.